romoreira/nasor-project/README.md

 [Download it here](http://bit.ly/Multi-Domain-Routers-AINA2020)

-> TIP: Need be launched on an environment with Open vSwitch with interfaces connected through a Bridge.
+> TIP: Need to be launched on an environment with Open vSwitch with interfaces connected through a Bridge.

 * Run: $ `sudo ./multi-domain-sr.sh` (to create and configure the connectivity among the routers).